• Free Tours

 La Virreina Image Centre

 Housed in an 18th-century palace in the middle of la Rambla, this centre offers regular exhibitions and activities.
-In 2019 the highlight is the exhibition “People of the 20th century” by German photographer August Sander, a social portrait of the everyday German citizens from the 1920s to the 1950s.
+In 2019 the highlight is the exhibition “People of the 20th Century” by German photographer August Sander, a social portrait of the everyday German citizens from the 1920s to the 1950s.

 Museu Marítim de Barcelona

 An old shipbuilding yard now turned museum, gives a fun and interesting view of maritime life in Barcelona.
 From the everyday routine of sailors to actual ships on show as well as temporary exhibitions, this space is large enough to house them all.
-To the side of this building (on Paral·lel street) is the best surviving part of Barcelona’s defensive medieval wall.
+To the side of this building (on Paral·lel Street) is the best-surviving part of Barcelona’s defensive medieval wall.
 You can visit the exhibits from 7 pm to 1 am and, in addition, you can enjoy the music of the l’Escola de Músics with an orchestra of more than 100 musicians.

 Museu D’Art Contemporani de Barcelona (MACBA)